IrrelevantElephant/instaphant/infrastructure/README.md

     --role=roles/iam.serviceAccountUser
 ```

+# Set GitHut secrets

+# Astra DB

+Generate an Astra token, this will be used by terraform to provision the Cassandra database resources.
+Create a pipeline variable names ASTRA_API_TOKEN and set it to the generated token.

 ## Set up GitHub Actions

-Configure the PROJECT_ID, PROJECT_NUMBER and DOCKER_REGISTRY env vars at the top of /.github/workflows/pipeline.yml with the values above.
+Configure the PROJECT_ID, PROJECT_NUMBER, DOCKER_REGISTRY and ASTRA_ORG_ID env vars at the top of /.github/workflows/pipeline.yml with the appropriate values.